Binary Funding Impacts in Derivative Valuation

-To explain the mathematical detail, let $B^\epsilon$ denote the endowed bank's portfolio without entering the new contract, for some $\epsilon \in \dsR$ such that $B^\epsilon_{0} = \epsilon$.
-We sometimes call $B^\epsilon$ \textit{legacy portfolio}.
-In reality, $B^\epsilon$ is a massive combination of numerous portfolios.
-We assume that the \textit{legacy portfolio} is approximately risk-neutral and grows with respect to their funding rates.
-Therefore,
+Our goal is to find a fair price charged to the counterparty, and a hedging strategy $\varphi$ satisfying \Cref{def:iself}.
+We seek to impose a terminal condition so that an incremental funding effect can be considered.
+This incremental funding effect means the difference between the funding cost/benefit of two choices: entering or not entering the new contract.
+To explain the mathematical details, let $B^\epsilon$ denote the endowed bank's portfolio without entering the new contract, for some $\epsilon \in \dsR$ such that: $B^\epsilon_{0} = \epsilon$.
+We term $B^\epsilon$ a \textit{legacy portfolio}.
+We assume that the \textit{legacy portfolio} is locally risk-less and grows with respect to its funding rates.
+Therefore, for any $t \geq0$:

 and we denote $s^\epsilon\coloneqq R^\epsilon -r$.